ut-ras/opencv_workshop/README.md

 # OpenCV Workshop
-Example code and installation instructions for an OpenCV workshop
+Example code and installation instructions for an OpenCV workshop.
+This workshop is designed to be performed as a live coding exercise that builds up to 6_object_tracking_basic.py line by line.
+The attached slides were used during the first iteration of this workshop and may be helpful for future iterations.

 ## Installing OpenCV